+3 hours per week First Semester

+Phys 221 NUCLEAR PHYSICS

-3 hours per week First Semester 3 credits Tu, 7-10 Phys 221 Nuclear Physics Dr. HOFFMANN A brief introduction to atomic physics gives insight into the vector model of the atom, the Pauli principle and electron spin.
+A brief introduction to atomic physics gives insight into the vector model of the atom, the Pauli principle and electron spin.
 The remainder of the course is concerned with the constitution of the nucleus, isotopes, natural radioactivity and the laws of radioactive transformations, induced nuclear disintegration, induced radioactivity, alpha, beta, gamma decay, nuclear reactions and forces, and nuclear structure.

 Prerequisite: Phys 220-Modern Physics.